SDA-SE-ARCHIVE/developervm/README.md

 ## Update / Migration path

+### REMARKS:
+Its strongly recommended to close all applications before to start the update.

 To __update__ your development box you have to call the script /usr/local/bin/update_devbox_tags.bash with sudo permissions.

 `sudo /usr/local/bin/update_devbox_tags.bash` or `sudo /usr/local/bin/update_devbox_tags.bash --perform-update` depends on the current version of your update script.